-The R-1 Single-Family Residential District is intended to encourage the orderly transition of land from agricultural to for low density residential use, to provide areas well suited as to location and topography, and to accommodate large lot residential development.
+The R-1 Single-Family Residential District is intended for low density residential use, to provide areas well suited as to location and topography, and to accommodate large lot residential development.
 The district allows for very limited non-residential uses that are compatible with residential areas and/or assist in providing municipal services.